 METLIFE ADDS SIX NEW QUALITY RESOURCE GUIDES TO ITS DENTAL CONTINUING EDUCATION PROGRAM

-NEW YORK, September 8, 2011 – MetLife, a leading provider of dental plan administration for nearly 20 million people, has added six new quality resources guides to its dental continuing education program, which is recognized by the American Dental Association and the Academy of General Dentistry.
-The new courses, 1) Performance of an Oral and Head and Neck Examination 4th Edition, 2) Intraoral Bitewing Radiographic Technique 4th Edition, 3) Going Green in the Dental Practice, 4) Transitioning From Paper to Electronic Records – A Process Guide, 5) Radiographic Quality Assurance for Film Imaging Systems 4th Edition, and 6) Making Pediatric Dentistry Part of General Practice 3rd Edition, can be completed online for continuing education credits at http://www.metdental.com/.
+NEW YORK, January 25, 2012 – MetLife, a leading provider of dental plan administration for nearly 20 million people, has added six new quality resources guides to its dental continuing education program.
+The resource guides are recognized by the American Dental Association and the Academy of General Dentistry and include the following courses: 1) Informed Consent 4th Edition, 2) Managing the Patient with a Worn Dentition, 3) Tobacco Cessation in the Dental Practice 2nd Edition, 4) Tooth Root Resorption 2nd Edition, 5) Drug Interactions – A Guide for Dentistry 3rd Edition and 6) Electronic Dental Records 2nd Edition.
+The courses can be completed online for continuing education credits at www.metdental.com.

-“MetLife is committed to oral health education, and we continue to expand the list of resources available in our continuing education program to make it as easy as possible for the dental community to keep abreast of the latest professional developments.
-The guides that we develop in coordination with MetLife’s Dental Advisory Council not only help educate dentists and hygienists, but they also ensure that patients receive the best possible care,” said Dr. David Guarrera, DDS, vice president, MetLife Dental Products.
+“MetLife is committed to oral health education, and we continue to expand the list of resources available in our continuing education program.
+The resources aid in educating the dental community about the latest professional developments in their field to help ensure that patients receive the highest quality treatment and care,” said Dr. David Guarrera, DDS, vice president, MetLife Dental Products.

-These offerings and credits are available at no charge to participating dental offices within the dental preferred provider organization (DPPO) and managed dental plans offered by the MetLife family of companies.
-Non-participating providers also have access to the program and are assessed a nominal fee for educational credits.
+At no charge, these offerings and credits are available to participating dental offices within the MetLife dental preferred provider organization (DPPO) and SafeGuard (a MetLife company) dental health maintenance organization (DHMO).
+For a nominal fee, non-participating providers can also have access to the program and obtain educational credits.
+The new offerings are: